 - Adapter Fee: $5.99

-Not only does it stop there but if you want to pay for their phone service they will also add a $2 voice technology fee so on a triple play package you will pay $52.93 a month in just fees on top of the listed monthly bill.
+Not only does it stop there but if you want to pay for their phone service they will also add a $2 voice technology fee so on a triple play package you will pay $55.93 a month in just fees on top of the listed monthly bill.
 That does not even count the taxes that are added to the TV service in many parts of the United States.
+(Update it seems Comcast has backtracked on the $2 fee.
+Stating “Final plans and notices haven’t been completed yet, which is why it was taken down.
+We are still finalizing plans/details and will notify customers about any changes in a notice that would be sent directly to them.”
+So well its gone for now it seems that they are still considering the fee.)

 Now let’s not forget that these listed prices are promotional rates.
 Sometimes we hear from readers who say the rates only lasted a few months of their 2-year contract.